maplemap/iframe-action-communicator/README.md

 # iframe-action-communicator

 It's module for communicate parent with iframe and vice versa.
 So, it's very easy way to start events on the opposite side.
-The only thing that will be necessary it's object with name of action and data (if you want)<br>
+The only thing that will be necessary it's object or string with name of action and data (if you want)<br>

 one side
 ---